cinnyapp/cinny/README.md

 You can then copy the files to a webserver's webroot of your choice.

-To serve a development version of the app locally for testing, you may also use the command `npm start`.
+To serve a development version of the app locally for testing, you need to use the command `npm start`.

 ### Running with Docker